matoro/chadproject/DOCs/design_doc.md

 ||userinterface|gamelogic|
 ||utils|main|

-This approach will de discussed later in the layer interaction chapter.
+This approach will be discussed later in the layer interaction chapter.

 ### src/objects:
 Under this directory we can find all the modelling our project uses.
 It presents structs and related object-functions to create what could be regarded as classes by those familiar with OOP style programming.